asfigueroaa/asfigueroaa.github.io/index.md

 I’m currently completing my PhD in mathematics at the Freie Universität Berlin in the research group [Mathematics for Sustainability Transitions](https://www.mi.fu-berlin.de/en/math/groups/ag-math4susTrans/index.html) of Prof. Sarah Wolf.

-For my research I develop and analyze agent-based models to understand the foundations of the emergence of economic green transitions.
+For my current research I develop and analyze agent-based models to understand the foundations of the emergence of economic green transitions.

 ## Agent-Based Models